 Each day, American airports accommodate nearly 3 million flying passengers.
 Over the course of a year, this adds up to nearly a billion customers across America’s 19,000 public and private airports and accounts for 5% of US GDP.
 Globally, commercial aviation shuttles over 40 billion pounds of freight across the skies every year on a global fleet of over 28,000 aircraft.

 Over the past seventy years, air travel has become the backbone of international travel and global commerce.
 It’s done so all while earning a reputation as the safest mode of travel today by far.
-Airline accidents have a one-in-a-million probability chance of occurring, far lower than the likelihood of accidents aboard other modes of transit such as marine vessels, cars, and trains.
+Airline accidents have a one-in-a-million probability chance of occurring, far lower than the likelihood of accidents aboard other modes of transportation such as marine vessels, cars, and trains.

 And, as push comes to shove, this industry often heavily impacted by the volatile swings in global oil prices, has managed to achieve impressive gains in fuel efficiency over the preceding decades with average fuel consumption of new commercial jet aircraft falling by 50% since 1960.